lovefunCode/LeetCode-Solution/Top8-FrequencyDataStructure.md

 ```
 If you want to learn more about the Map data structure use in JavaScript scenarios, you can find the use case in [`timeLimitedCache.js`](./timeLimitedCache.js).

+## 5. Binary Tree
-## 5. Binary Tree(left node is always smaller than the root, while the right node is always larger than root)
+### 1. Binary Search Tree (left node is always smaller than the root, while the right node is always larger than root)
 ![alt text](./image/binaryTree.png)

 ### Key Points for `isValidBST` Function